daronphang/coding_resources/GO/basics.md

-## GO Project:
+## Golang:
 A compiled language.
 Organized into packages (similar to libraries/modules).
 Has a cultural agenda of radical simplicity with garbage collection, pacakge system, first-class functions (treated like any other variable), lexical scope, system call interface and immutable strings encoded in UTF-8 (can process in all languages).
 Language is mature, stable and guarantees backwards compatibiity.
+Well suited for building infrastructure like netwroked servers, tools and systems for programmers.

 ```GO
 package main